dan-da/hd-wallet-derive/README.md

 As of version 0.4.3, [Preset paths](#path-presets) are available for common wallet software.

+As of version 0.5.0, PHP 8+ is supported.
+Older versions of PHP are not.

 Derivation reports show privkey (wif encoded), xprv, xpub, and address.

 Input can be a xprv key, xpub key, or bip39 mnemonic string (eg 12 words) with